-Messages from the Finnish Forest Bioeconomy Science Panel to the next European Commission 2024-2029
+Messages from the Finnish Forest Bioeconomy Science Panel to the new European Commission 2024-2029

-According to the Finnish Forest Bioeconomy Science Panel, the EU and the next European Commission should pay attention to the following themes:
+In order to increase the effectiveness and legitimacy of forest bioeconomy, the new European Commission should pay further attention to the following themes:

-- The preconditions for the growth of the forest bioeconomy must be strengthened by increasing the value added. - 2.
-Better understanding of the member state specific forest growth and health dynamics is needed. - 3.
-Actions must be taken to enhance the role of bioeconomy in mitigating climate change and safeguarding biodiversity. - 4.
+- 1. Investing in higher value added products strengthens the preconditions for the sustainable forest bioeconomy - 2.
+Forest growth and health dynamics are member state-specific - 3.
+Improved forest management practices enhance bioeconomy to mitigate climate change and safeguard biodiversity - 4.
 Amenity values of forests are an essential part of the forest-based bioeconomy - 5.
-Responsible decision making and proactive forest policy must be evidence-based.
+Evidence-based information supports proactive, responsible and effective forest policy and decision making